runtimeverification/rdao-smc/README.md

     ---- The arrival delay of new validators joining the network (relevant
     ---- only when #DYNAMIC-VLIST? is true).
 The delay is usually sampled
-    ---- form an appropriate distribution (typically the exponential
+    ---- from an appropriate distribution (typically the exponential
     ---- distribution)
-    eq #VALIDATOR-ARRIVAL-DELAY = sampleExpWithMean(1.5) .
+    eq #VARRIVAL-DELAY = sampleExpWithMean(1.5) .

     ---- The size in Ether of a validator's deposit to join the network.
     ---- This has no significant role in the current version of the